 - 9:30: In the Dwarkamai water is given to Baba, a mosquito net is hung and the hanging lamp is lit

 - 9:45: Dwarkamai (the upper part) closes

 - 10:30: Shejarati -Shej (night) Arati, after this, a shawl is wrapped around the statue in the Samadhi Mandir, a Rudraksha mala is put around baba’s neck, Mosquito net is hung, and a glass of water kept there

 - 11:30: Samadhi Mandir closes after night Arati

 How to Reach

-The nearest airport to Shirdi is the Aurangabad Airport which is 130 kilometres away from Shridi.
-The airport is well-connected to major cities like Delhi, Mumbai and Hyderabad.
+The nearest airport to Shirdi is the Aurangabad Airport which is 130 kilometers away from Shirdi.
+The airport is well-connected to major cities like Delhi, Mumbai, and Hyderabad.
 You can board a taxi or a cab or a bus to reach Shirdi from Aurangabad.

-Kopergaon Railway Station, 16 kilometres away, is the nearest railway station to Shirdi.
-Kopergaon is well-connected to major cities of India through rail.
-State run buses, cabs, taxis and private buses are available from the station for Shirdi.
+Kopergaon Railway Station, 16 kilometers away, is the nearest railway station to Shirdi.
+Kopergaon is well-connected to major cities of India through the rail.
+State-run buses, cabs, taxis and private buses are available from the station for Shirdi.

 Maharashtra State Transport buses are available from major cities like Nashik, Mumbai, Aurangabad, Ahmednagar, Pune, and Kopargaon to Shirdi.
 Private air-conditioned buses also ply from various cities of Maharashtra to Shirdi.